 Economic damages are financial losses that victims incur, which include things like medical bills, replacing a car, and even lost wages from being unable to work.
 Non-economic damages, on the other hand, are intended to compensate a victim for the pain and suffering that they experience as a result of their accident.

-Why You Need a Auto Accident Attorney in Fairfield and New Haven Counties
+Why You Need an Auto Accident Attorney in Connecticut

 After making sure that your medical needs are taken care of, it is important to make sure that your legal interests are protected.
 The other parties in your case will try to take advantage of you while you are in a vulnerable state.
 Having an attorney by your side is critical to make sure your interests and rights are upheld.